 The Divert team was created in 2005 to aid Campus security and Administrators when rumors of school “unrest” arise.
 Members of this team use increased visibility to prevent any possible altercation or unrest on campus that may disrupt a safe learning environment.
 Members of DIVERT are assigned stations around campus and use mobile phones aid the staff in locations of each other and possible situations.

 The Drama Department at AVHS meets or exceeds theatre programs in most comprehensive high schools.
 The curriculum includes both Drama I and Advanced Drama classes, all of which satisfy F Requirement of the UC/CSU A-G Requirements.
 The program produces two major productions per year supported by the Sundevil Actors’ Guild.
-Every other year a musical

 FFA makes a positive difference in the lives of students by developing their potential for leadership, personal growth, and career success through agricultural education.
 All students in the agriculture program are also members of FFA and are required to participate in numerous activities.
-Currently, there are 444 members in the Apple Valley Chapter, making it

 Apple Valley High School offers a wide variety of courses for students who express an interest in music.
 Students may choose from both instrumental and choral music, as well as music appreciation.
-Instrumental Music The Instrumental Music program at Apple Valley High School has been a vibrant community of musicians for over thirty years, and
+Instrumental Music The Instrumental Music program at Apple Valley High School has been a vibrant community of musicians for over thirty years.

 The purpose of the Peer Program is to provide one-on-one and group support sessions, conflict mediation, healthy life choice campaigns, crisis intervention, and post-intervention for AVHS students and their peers.
 It is also the purpose of the program to assist students to perform theses tasks and promote personal growth.
 The Peer Program provides its members with a chance to build leadership skills and to learn and practice active listening skills.
 PEERs was established to assist the student body of AVHS by providing support with situations and emotions so students are able to concentrate and be engaged in their academic learning during the school day.